hajke-gu/text-mod/docs/pages/index.md

+---
+layout: page
+title: Startpage
+permalink: /
+---

-# >> Visualize your text data with TEXT MOD <<
+# >> Visualize your text data  <<

-Visualization of text data from a database in an easily readable and user's needs adaptable way.
+Visualization of text data in an easily readable and adaptable way.

 ## Features